bitrise-io/devcenter/_articles/jp/deploy/android-deploy/generate-and-deploy-multiple-flavor-apks-in-a-single-workflow.md

 ---
 {% include not_translated_yet.html %}

 You can generate, code sign and deploy multiple flavor (multi-flavor) APKs in one workflow using our `Gradle Runner` Step.
 Flavor means enhancing an app's core code with features resulting in different versions of the same app (just to mention the most common examples: free/paid, demo/full).
 Check out the official Android Studio guide on [build types, flavors and build variants](https://developer.android.com/studio/build/build-variants) for more info!
-In this tutorial, you will need to do some settings to `Sign APK` and `Google Play Deploy` Steps - so keep your eyes peeled!
+In this tutorial, you will need to do some settings to `Android Sign` and `Google Play Deploy` Steps - so keep your eyes peeled!

 ## Generating multi-flavor APKs